smarie/python-pytest-harvest/docs/index.md

 Besides, as opposed to *parameters* (`@pytest.mark.parametrize`), `pytest` purposedly does not keep *fixtures* (`@pytest.fixture`) in memory, because in general that would just be a waste of memory.
 Therefore you are currently **not able to retrieve fixture values at the end of the session**.

-Finally, what about other kind of results that you produce during test execution ?
+Finally, what about other kind of **applicative results** that you produce during test execution ?
 There is no current mechanism in `pytest` to manage that.

 With `pytest-harvest`: